 Through careful dark web monitoring, however, investigators may have been clued in advance of the shutdown.

-Here is a post indicating that Samara is experiencing heavy DDoS attacks:
+Here is a post indicating that Samsara is experiencing heavy DDoS attacks:

 Although this could be a troll post or someone imitating a Samasara Market admin; it’s often an indicator that there is instability in a marketplace.
 Law enforcement investigators can take these posts into consideration when keeping their eye on these darkweb markets and going after the admins.
 The original post is no longer available; but it can be found in Webhose’s Cyber API repository.